Network Members

 University of Oxford

-Dr. Binjian Nie is a Senior Research Fellow at the University of Oxford, where he leads the Energy Storage and Energy Carriers group.
+Dr. Binjian Nie is a Lecturer at the University of Oxford, where he leads the Energy Storage and Energy Carriers group.

 Dr. Nie obtained his PhD in Chemical Engineering in 2019, building on a BSc and MEng in Chemical Engineering and three years of experience in Chemical Process Engineering.
 Prior to joining Oxford in 2022, he held research fellowships at the Energy Research Accelerator (ERA), including a role as a T-ERA Senior Research Fellow.